Welcome to SpeedRatings

 to finish 1st (known as the 'Gold') and another which we predict to finish 2nd (known as the 'Silver') there are huge dividends won by our

 subscribers by combining the Gold and Silver in reverse Exactas.
-The most profitable 'sweet spot' races for Exactas are usually handicaps, with a
+The most profitable 'sweet spot' races for Exactas are races with a minimum of

 known as the Computer Straight Forecast (CSF) which is offered by all of the conventional Bookmakers which nearly always provides less value and